JuliaAstro/Photometry.jl/docs/src/background/interpolators.md

 # Background Interpolators

-Background interpolators provide a method for converting low-resolution meshes into low-order high-resolution images.
+Background interpolators provide a method for converting a low-resolution mesh into a low-order high-resolution image.

 ```@docs
 Background.BackgroundInterpolator